Current Lab Members

 Lab Manager

-I am an ecologist driven by solution-oriented interdisciplinary environmental research, with special interests in agroecology and biodiversity.
+I am an ecologist driven by solution-oriented interdisciplinary research, with interests in biodiversity, agroecology, and pollination.
+I completed a BSc in Ecology at Concordia University, where I conducted research on dragonfly ecophysiology and species distribution modelling of birds and mammals.
 During my MSc in Resources, Environment & Sustainability at UBC, I evaluated the pollinator conservation potential of farm hedgerows and grassland set-aside fields in the agricultural landscape of Delta, BC.
-In the PIEE lab, I support researchers in their varied scientific pursuits as lab manager.
-Outside of research, I enjoy hiking, rock climbing, chatting everyone’s ear off, and baking desserts.
+In the PIEE lab, I support researchers in their varied scientific pursuits as lab manager, and conduct insect agroecological research on the UBC Farm.
+Outside of research, I enjoy hiking, rock climbing, good chats, and baking desserts.

 carly.mcgregor[at]ubc.ca